 - As above, Superman in the Legion Of Superheroes cartoon fits the trope more than ever, as the Grand Finale even comes with its own Judas: Brainiac 5's Brainiac 1-induced Face–Heel Turn leads to him giving Supes a crown of Kryptonite.
 Though declared dead, Superman rises again later.

 - And in Superman: The Animated Series, Superman is tempted by Darkseid atop a mountain.

 - Aang in Avatar: The Last Airbender.
 He's a Physical God, he has a love of all life, even his enemies, and is temporarily killed at the hands of Azula.

 - Korra in The Legend of Korra fills a similar function to Aang, as she's the next Avatar after him.
 She, too, goes through tremendous dangers and is at one point purposely pushed into the Avatar State to try and kill her and end the Avatar cycle permanently.
-Luckily, she surivives.
+Luckily, she survives.

 - In the South Park episode "Margaritaville", Kyle is portrayed as a Christ-like savior who makes a tremendous sacrifice to save the economy and pay off everyone's debt.
 A dinner he has with his friends is portrayed as the Last Supper, with Cartman taking on the role of Judas, the disciple who betrayed Jesus, while some of the South Park residents form a council againt the "young Jew spreading lies about the Economy".
-Played, to no one's suprise, for laughs.
+Played, to no one's surprise, for laughs.